rafid29mehda/All-About-ECG/Feature Extraction/Morphological, Wavelet, Statistical Feature Extraction/README.md

 5. **Visualize Results**: Plot ECG signals, peaks, or scalograms to verify feature extraction.
 6. **Combine Features**: Use these features together in machine learning models (e.g., Random Forest, CNN) for better classification of heart conditions.
 7. **Handle Noise**: Noise can distort morphological and wavelet features.
 Use `neurokit2` or `scipy` filters to preprocess.
-8. **Optimize for Research**: For your PhD, test these features on specific conditions (e.g., arrhythmias) and evaluate their impact on model performance.
+8. **Optimize for Research**: For the PhD, test these features on specific conditions (e.g., arrhythmias) and evaluate their impact on model performance.

-These techniques provide a solid foundation for extracting ECG features, enabling you to analyze heart signals effectively in your Biomedical Signal Processing research.
-Practice with these codes, try real datasets, and explore how these features enhance your machine learning models!
+These techniques provide a solid foundation for extracting ECG features, enabling you to analyze heart signals effectively in the Biomedical Signal Processing research.
+Practice with these codes, try real datasets, and explore how these features enhance the machine learning models!